 ¼ tsp salt

-Optional: ½ cup chocolate chips (if cleansing, use stevia-sweetened)
+Optional: ½ cup chocolate chips (if cleansing, use stevia or coconut sugar-sweetened)

 *If cleansing, make “flax eggs” for this recipe and omit eggs.
 Simply mix ground flax seeds with 1/4 cup of hot water, stir, and cover for 10 minutes until gel-like consistency forms.

 Preheat oven to 350 degrees.
 If using flax instead of eggs, start by following instructions above.
 Next, place all ingredients, except chocolate chips, into a food processor.
 Blend until smooth and creamy.
 Fold in chocolate chips by hand.

 Pour batter into dish and bake for 20-25 minutes, or until a toothpick comes out clean.